As cities struggle with tight budgets, many police departments are turning to technology to leverage law enforcement efforts.

 Recently, Vallejo has begun the process of creating an advisory ad-hoc police technology citizens committee.
-Early indications suggest the committee will include one Vallejo resident from each of the six district areas within the city, plus two volunteer police technology experts and two designees from the Vallejo Police Department.
+Early indications suggest the committee will include one Vallejo resident from each of the six district areas within the city, two civil liberties experts and a city representative selected by the mayor.

 Raquel Ortega, an organizer with the American Civil Liberties Union of Northern California who has advocated for such a committee, says it’s imperative that the community have a say over new surveillance technologies.